mimiyang/mimiyang.github.io/index.md

 - It considers grouping many tiny values together to one bigger value(e.g. "others european countries and african countries") to clean up the overall look of the chart.
 You will need fewer labels, which will help your readers to navigate themselves faster on the chart.
 ![](Jupiler.jpg)

 - It turns off automatic labeling and places its own's labels. readers will be able to read the chart faster thanks to that.

+- Similiar groups are combined and sorted.
+They are also colored by color groups.
+The baseline is consistant for the whole topic.
+Take the chart for German leagues as an example.
+Countries from same continent are painted in similiar color groups.
+It is pretty good for reading quickly.
+![german.jpg]

 Cons: